pmb06d/AdSpend_ETL/README.md

   * A BI tool is used to combine and dashboard the information.

 # How to use
-All the user needs to do is download the CSV from the dashboard and run the program
+All the user needs to do is download the CSV from the vendor dashboard and run the program